 The Coastal Opportunities Gateway (or COG) is a project helping to improve the tourism offer and business trading conditions in rural villages at risk from coastal change and climate change.
-The £475,000 project is funded by the Government’s Coastal Communities Fund and runs until 30 September 2017.
+The £475,000 project is funded by the Government’s Coastal Communities Fund and runs until at least 30 September 2017.

 The Coastal Opportunities Gateway (or COG) is designed to benefit the people who live, work or spend leisure time in undefended villages which are vulnerable to coastal change or climate change or both.
 The project will achieve this by: